 Remember you may feel limited by the prompts given, but just know they are all fairly open to your own interpretation.
 No matter what, be sure to follow the instructions which you are given.
 At the same time you need to show them who you are, your personality and journey to anesthesia.
 Use this time to show admissions committee what you are truly passionate about, which is becoming a CRNA.
 Following the prompts is a good thing and will allow the reader to get a full picture of who you are.

-These are just a few tips which can help you maximize your personal statement so you can make a great impression upon the admissions committee.
+These are just a few tips to maximize your personal statement so you make a great impression upon the admissions committee.
 Remember, this is an important component to your application.
 An amazing personal statement doesn’t guarantee you an interview, but it can positively or negatively impact your chances as well.
 This is why you should not take your personal statement lightly.
-I hope these steps help you get started today.
-If you need a proofreader, don’t hesitate to contact me.
-Also, please help yourself to some gifts in the Resource Library.